How will the power outage impact campus IT services and systems?

 - Network & Wi-Fi Access - Campus network access and Wi-Fi will be down in campus locations where power is down.

 - Instructor Support - Instructors looking for additional support around digital course delivery options: Digital Learning Services support staff will be at the Academic Innovation Studio (Dwinelle 117, Floor D) to provide consultations for Instructors and GSIs on the use of bCourses, the creation and sharing of voice-over lectures, or other options for remote instruction.
-If possible, please book a consultation by using the DLS Consultation calendar.
+If possible, please book a consultation by using the DLS Consultation calendar (subject to change if campus communications inform people to stay off campus).
 In-person and virtual consultations are available.
 More Information on the DLS website.

 - Kronos Clocks - Without building power the Kronos clocks will not work.